georust/rinex/binex/README.md

 This library allows easy message encoding and decoding, and aims at providing seamless convertion from RINEX back and forth.

+You have two scenarios to approach a BINEX stream:

+* use our Decoder object, which works on I/O interface directly and can represent a stream of continuous of either [Message]s (open source) or undisclosed elements. (private prototypes)

+* use Message::decode to work on your own buffer directly.

 ## Message Decoding

 Use the BINEX `Decoder` to decode messages from a `Readable` interface: